db-benchmarks/db-benchmarks/README.md

 ✅ You need to wait until the database warms up completely after it's started

-> Otherwise you can at least end up competing with db's warmup process for I/O which can spoil your test results severely.
+> Otherwise you may end up competing with db's warmup process for I/O which can spoil your test results severely.

-✅ Best if you provide a coefficient of variation, so everyone understands how stable your resutls are and make sure yourself it's low enough
+✅ Best if you provide a coefficient of variation, so everyone understands how stable your results are and make sure yourself it's low enough

 > [Coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) is a very good metric which shows how stable your test results are.
 If it's higher than N% you can't say one database is N% faster than another.